ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 4.md

 ### Introduction to SQL Functions

 SQL functions are built into Altibase, and are available for use in various SQL statements.
 In addition to the built-in SQL functions, it is also possible for the user to define stored functions.
-For more information, please refer to the *Stored Procedures Manual.*
+For more detailed information, please refer to the *Stored Procedures Manual.*

  If a SQL function is called and an argument having a data type other than the data type expected by the SQL function is provided, then Altibase attempts to convert the argument to the expected data type before executing the SQL function.
 If an argument having a NULL value is provided when calling a SQL function, then the SQL function returns NULL.